scandycuz/angular-twitter/README.md

 ### User Profiles

-Allow users to create profiles and their own custom feeds.
+Allow users to create profiles and create their own custom feeds.